gabrielrih/mongodb-data-model/design-patterns/bucket-pattern/README.md

 ]
 ```

 > Note here that we must have a predictable array size, so a strategy you can use in the application is to create a new document every time the number of views in the documents reach a certain size.
-This way you avoid unbonded arrays.
+This way you avoid unbounded arrays.

 To analyse the quantity of views for a single book in a single month you could use this command here:
 ```sh